Quoross/Space/README.md

 Space = Thrust
 wasd = tilt
 q&e = rotate left and right
-(technically should work with controller but it has overlapping controls)
+(technically should work with controller but it has overlapping controls and nothing for thrust)

 Links:
 https://forum.unity.com/threads/input-getaxisraw-only-2-choices-horizontal-or-vertical.34926/    //how I learnt how to make my own axis for turning the rocket/lander